105 – University of Guelph

-- Applicants to General Studies (GJ), Non-degree (GND) and those coming from Six Nations Polytechnic.
+- Applicants to General Studies (GJ), Non-degree Studies (GND) and those coming from any program at Six Nations Polytechnic.

-Applicants to the DVM program are required to submit a non‑refundable $100 fee directly to the OUAC.
+Applicants to the DVM program must submit a non‑refundable $100 fee.
+You will pay this fee to the OUAC with your application fees.

-If you are a university graduate who does not intend to pursue a second undergraduate degree, but you wish to enroll in university degree courses to upgrade your academic qualifications (e.g., upgrading a degree or gaining credits for admission to a graduate or other academic program), you should apply for a non‑degree.
+If you are a university graduate who does not intend to pursue a second undergraduate degree, but you wish to enroll in university courses to upgrade your academic qualifications (e.g., upgrading a degree or gaining credits for admission to a graduate or other academic program), you should apply for Non‑degree Studies.

-When you apply for a non-degree, you are required to submit a Statement of Intent to Admission Services.
+When you apply for Non-degree Studies, you must submit a Supplemental Form for Degree Holders to Admission Services.